 [The results of our study on cinnamon essential oil] were similar to those described by Klan et al. (2008).
 Through the test of diffusion in solid medium, they found halos of growth inhibition for the strains of C. albicans isolated from the clinical infections larger than 40 mm and MIC [minimum inhibitory concentration] of 780 µg/mL.
 Quale et al. (1996) evaluated the antifungal activity of essential oil of C. zeylanicum on Candida strains resistant to fluconazole.
 They found MIC values of C. zeylanicum ranging between 50 and 30,000 µg/mL.
 Hili et al. (1997) showed that 72.2% of the strains of C. albicans were sensitive to the essential oil of C. zeylanicum at 500 µg/mL.
 Pozzatti et al. (2008) evaluated the susceptibility to C. zeylanicum essential oil of 138 strains of Candida, including C. albicans, C. tropicalis and C. krusei, and MIC values ranged between 200 and 1600 µg / mL.
 However, most strains required 1600 µg/mL.
 For MFC [minimum fungicidal concentration], variations were observed between 800 and 1800 µg/mL.

-Another study, published in Food and Chemical Toxicology [2007 Sep; 45(9):1650-61], found the chemical components of cinnamon bark oil and cinnamon leaf oil.
-Leaf oil was comprised mainly of eugenol--the leaf oil was comprised of about 87% eugenol.
-Bark oil’s major component was cinnamaldehyde--the bark oil was comprised of about 50% cinnamaldehyde.
+Another study, published in Food and Chemical Toxicology [2007 Sep; 45(9):1650-61], determined the chemical components of cinnamon bark oil and cinnamon leaf oil.
+Leaf oil was comprised mainly of eugenol—the leaf oil was comprised of about 87% eugenol.
+Bark oil’s major component was cinnamaldehyde—the bark oil was comprised of about 50% cinnamaldehyde.
 Thus the two different plant parts produced drastically different chemical composition analysis results.
-You may want to go with cinnamon leaf oil primarily and perhaps add some bark oil as well.
-Using multiple types of oils can possibly have a synergistic effect.
-This is perhaps the best way to utilize the chemicals naturally produced by cinnamon!
+It may be difficult to procure cinnamon leaf essential oil.
+Even though cinnamon leaf oil contains a good amount of eugenol, you won’t need to buy it for this.
+Clove essential oil has a very high concentration of eugenol.
+Research states that approximately 90% of clove essential oil is comprised of eugenol.
+So, it is clear, if you want something similar, if not better than cinnamon leaf oil, just look for the easy to find essential oil from cloves.
+And, using multiple types of oils can possibly have a synergistic effect.
+Using cinnamon bark oil with another essential oil or two is perhaps the best way to utilize the chemicals naturally produced by cinnamon!

 Cinnamaldehyde and Yeast Infections

-A study published in Frontiers in Microbiology [3 (2012)] found that antifungal drug amphotericin B was less capable of stopping a strain of Candida albicans than a combination of amphotericin B and cinnamaldehyde.
+A study, published in Frontiers in Microbiology [3 (2012)], found the antifungal drug amphotericin B was less capable of stopping a strain of Candida albicans than a combination of amphotericin B and cinnamaldehyde.
 This may be the rule, not the exception, of the effects of essential oils mixed with antifungal drugs.
-Therefore, even if you’re currently taking a prescription antifungal, it would be wise to add in an essential oil to enhance your therapies therapeutic power.
+Therefore, even if you’re currently taking a prescription antifungal, it would be wise to add in an essential oil to enhance your therapies’ therapeutic power.